bobbingwide/sb-chart-block/readme.txt

 == Changelog ==
 = 0.4.0 =
+* Changed: Attempt to deal with deprecated blocks #13
 * Changed: Refactored to use apiVersion: 2 #13
 * Changed: Replace chartLine icon by trendingUp #14
 * Fixed: Ensure stacked and beginAtZero are true / false #15
+* Fixed: Remove some unnecessary code in sb_chart_block_shortcode #12
+* Tested: With Gutenberg 11.5.1
+* Tested: With PHP 8.0
 * Tested: With WordPress 5.8.1 and WordPress Multi Site
-* Tested: With PHP 8.0
-* Tested: With Gutenberg 11.5.1

 = 0.3.0 =
 * Changed: Added language files,[github bobbingwide sb-chart-block issues 10]